V. R. Krishna Iyer: Political career

-Iyer was elected to the Madras Legislative Assembly in 1952, from Thalassery as a non-party, independent candidate, and served until 1956.
+Iyer was elected to the Madras Legislative Assembly in 1952, from Kuthuparamba as a non-party, independent candidate, and served until 1956.
 In 1957, Iyer stood for elections again from the Thalassery constituency as an independent candidate.
 He was supported by the Communist Party of India.
 He was a Minister between 1957 and 1959 in the government led by E. M. S. Namboodiripad, holding the portfolios for Home, Law, Prison, Electricity, Irrigation, Social Welfare and Inland Water.
 He initiated legal-aid to the poor, jail reforms incorporating the rights of prisoners, and set up more courts and rescue homes for women and children.
 He got several labour and land reform laws passed.
 He resolved an inter-state water dispute between the newly formed neighbouring states, Kerala and Tamil Nadu.
 When this government was dismissed by the central government, he resumed legal practice in August 1959.
 He lost the 1965 assembly election, which he again contested as an independent candidate.